dinkzilla/mdl-ext/src/carousel/readme.md

 ```

 ### `upgradeSlides()`
-The component uses a mutation observer oo upgrade slides inserted into the components DOM tree after component
+The component uses a mutation observer to upgrade slides inserted into the components DOM tree after component
 initialization.
 If the observer, for some reason, does not work, call `upgradeSlides()` to upgrade newly inserted slides.

 ### `getConfig()`